When mitigating bias is unfair: multiplicity and arbitrariness in algorithmic group fairness: Results

-Although previous questions help to highlight and quantify some differences between debiasing approaches, it remains unclear \emph{how} they differ.
-We therefore propose in this section to further investigate the behaviors of these methods, first in terms of sensitive groups, to characterize the strategies they adopt to achieve higher fairness scores.
-Then, we leverage data analysis and explainability techniques to have a deeper understanding of the individuals targeted and discuss their consequences.
+This second dimension aims at shedding more light on \emph{how} these fair models differ.
+We therefore propose in this section to further investigate the behaviors of these methods in terms of sensitive groups and direction changes, to characterize the strategies they adopt to achieve higher fairness scores.